abysmli/FDSGUI/README.md

-# FDSGUI
+# FRSGUI
-The GUI for FDS Server.
-It is a GUI for displaying the status of FDS Server.
+The GUI for FRS Server.
+It is a GUI for displaying the status of FRS Server.
-See more in: FDSServer Project
+See more in: FRSServer Project